DendrouLab/panpipes/docs/workflows/clustering.md

 The ideal way to run `panpipes clustering` is to use the output mudata file from `panpipes preprocess` or `panpipes integration`, as this will make sure the MuData object has correctly names layers and slots.

 The bare minimum MuData object required is normalised data in the X slot of each modality,  a sample_id column in each slot of the obs and the outer obs, and the layers indicated in the find_markers section of the yml.

+Check the [clustering tutorial](https://panpipes-tutorials.readthedocs.io/en/latest/clustering/clustering_tutorial.html) for an example of how to run the workflow.